GT-SVJ: Generative-Transformer-Based Self-Supervised Video Judge For Efficient Video Reward Modeling: Experiments and Results

-As shown in \cref{tab:main_res}, \modelname demonstrates strong generalization across all three datasets.
-On GenAI-Bench, our method surpasses previous baselines by $24.63\%$ and $3.1\%$ under the tie and no-tie settings, respectively.
+We evaluate \modelname across three state-of-the-art video preference benchmarks: \textit{GenAI-Bench}~\cite{genai}, \textit{MonteBench}~\cite{visionreward}, and \textit{VideoReward-Bench}~\cite{videoreward}, alongside their corresponding baseline models. \modelname demonstrates strong generalization across all three datasets (\cref{tab:main_res}).
+On GenAI-Bench, it surpasses previous baselines by $24.63\%$ and $3.1\%$ under the tie and no-tie settings, respectively.
 For MonteBench, we observe gains of $3.68\%$ and $7.85\%$ on the same evaluation metrics.
-On VideoReward-Bench, \modelname ranks second, trailing the VideoReward model by roughly $7\%$.
-We attribute this gap to a distribution shift in VideoReward-Bench relative to the other benchmarks; the absence of public training data for this benchmark further limits direct alignment with its preference domain, making its evaluation setting uniquely challenging.
+On VideoReward-Bench, \modelname ranks second, trailing the VideoReward model by roughly $5\%$.
+We attribute this gap to a distribution shift between VideoReward-Bench and the other benchmarks.
+The absence of public training data for this benchmark further limits direct alignment with its preference domain, making its evaluation setting uniquely challenging.